-This lecture is named in honour of James Merralls AM QC, an alumnus of Melbourne Law School, who graduated LLB (Hons) in 1958.
-Mr Merralls was a resident tutor in law at Trinity College between 1958 and 1972, and was Dean of the College in 1967 and 1968.
+This lecture is named in honour of the late James Merralls AM KC, an alumnus of Melbourne Law School, who graduated LLB (Hons) in 1958.
+Mr Merralls was a resident tutor in law at Trinity College between 1958 and 1972 and was Dean of the College in 1967 and 1968.

-Mr Merralls has made an enormous contribution to the Australian legal profession over the course of his career.
-In addition to an illustrious practice at the Victorian Bar, Mr Merralls was a reporter for the Commonwealth Law Reports between 1960 and 1969, and from 1969 has been editor.
-He has been publicly commended for his contribution to the Australian legal profession by many of our leading practitioners and judges, including successive Chief Justices of the High Court of Australia.
+Mr Merralls made an enormous contribution to the Australian legal profession over the course of his career.
+In addition to an illustrious practice at the Victorian Bar, Mr Merralls was a reporter for the Commonwealth Law Reports between 1960 and 1969 and was the editor from 1969 to 2016.
+He was publicly commended for his contribution to the Australian legal profession by many of our leading practitioners and judges, including successive Chief Justices of the High Court of Australia.
 The Australian legal profession owes a large debt of gratitude to Mr Merralls.

 Professor Douglas W. Arner

 Douglas W. Arner is the Kerry Holdings Professor in Law and Director and co-founder of the Asian Institute of International Financial Law at the University of Hong Kong, as well as Associate Dean (Taught Postgraduate & Development) and Faculty Director and co-founder of the LLM in Compliance and Regulation, LLM in Corporate and Financial Law, and Law, Innovation, Technology and Entrepreneurship (LITE) Programmes.